Article 41-bis prison regime: History

 Article 41-bis was introduced in 1975 (Prison Administration Act, Law no. 354 of 26 July 1975) as an emergency measure to deal with prison unrest and revolts during the Years of Lead (Anni di piombo), characterized by widespread social conflicts and terrorism acts carried out by extra-parliamentary movements.
 In February 1991, the then Italian Ministry of Interior Vincenzo Scotti referred to the Ministry of Grace and Justice Claudio Martelli 23 exponents of the mafia would be released and enabled to return to their affairs in Palermo.
 To prevent that risk, the Italian government met during the night and approved a restrictive authentic interpretation of the norm.

-On 8 June 1992, after the killing on 23 May of judge Giovanni Falcone by the Corleonesi clan of the Sicilian Mafia in the Capaci bombing, the regime was modified (confirmed in Law no. 356 of 7 August 1992).
+On 8 June 1992, after the killing on 23 May of judge Giovanni Falcone by the Corleonesi of the Sicilian Mafia in the Capaci bombing, the regime was modified (confirmed in Law no. 356 of 7 August 1992).
 The new article stipulated that restrictive measures could be implemented when there was "serious concern over the maintenance of order and security."
 The aim was to prevent association, and therefore the exchange of messages, between Mafia prisoners and to break the chain of command between Mafia bosses and their subordinates.
 Following the killing of Falcone's colleague Paolo Borsellino in the via D'Amelio bombing on 19 July 1992, 400 imprisoned Mafia bosses were transferred by helicopter and military transport aircraft from Palermo’s Ucciardone prison to top-security prisons on the mainland at Ascoli Piceno and Cuneo, and to the island prisons of Pianosa and Asinara, where the severity of the 41-bis regime was accentuated by geographical remoteness.
 After Mafia boss Salvatore Riina was captured in January 1993, numerous terror attacks were ordered as warning to its members to not turn state's witness, but also in response for the overruling of 41-bis system.